carbon-language/carbon-lang/README.md

 ## Project status

-Carbon is currently an experimental project.
+Carbon Language is currently an experimental project.
 There is no working compiler or toolchain.
 You can see the demo interpreter for Carbon on [compiler-explorer.com](http://carbon.compiler-explorer.com/).
 We are looking for language designers to help us finish an initial design of the language.